-As mission, environment, or threat complexity increases, unmanned maritime systems (UMS) need to be able to convert large amounts of data into actionable information.
+As mission, environment, or threat complexity increases, uncrewed maritime systems (UMS) need to be able to convert large amounts of data into actionable information.
 This information can be provided to on-board autonomy to adapt plans, or act as a decision aid to users.
-Improved understanding of the domain allows unmanned and manned systems to effectively collaborate, creating dynamic teams that can share relevant information and explain their actions.
+Improved understanding of the domain allows crewed and uncrewed systems to effectively collaborate, creating dynamic teams that can share relevant information and explain their actions.

 When early UMS operations first highlighted the challenge of analysing large volumes of mission data, SeeByte began developing ATR algorithms for side-scan sonar data.
 This evolved into the development of generic target detection, classification and tracking algorithms across multiple sensor types including; real-time pipe tracking, multi-beam sonar tracking, and optical video processing.
 These systems helped analyse large volumes of data across a broad range of applications, and are also used to provide scene awareness for autonomous systems carrying out precision inspection tasks.